jboss-developer/jboss-eap-quickstarts/servlet-filterlistener/README.md

 3. The servlet filter intercepts and removes the vowels from the text entered in the form and displays:

         You Typed: Ths s nly tst!
-4. The server console displays the following log messages:
+4. The server console displays the following log messages.

+   The following messages appear in the log when you access the application URL.
+This is because the ParameterDumpingRequestListener, which is a ServletRequestListener, and the VowelRemoverFilter both map to the application context and print logs for every request.
+Note that the VowelRemoveFilter contains logic to handle empty input field arguments.

         INFO  [org.apache.catalina.core.ContainerBase.[jboss.web].[default-host].[/jboss-servlet-filterlistener]] (http-/127.0.0.1:8080-1) ParameterDumpingRequestListener: request has been initialized.
 It has 0 parameters:
         INFO  [org.apache.catalina.core.ContainerBase.[jboss.web].[default-host].[/jboss-servlet-filterlistener]] (http-/127.0.0.1:8080-1) VowelRemoverFilter invoking filter chain...
         INFO  [org.apache.catalina.core.ContainerBase.[jboss.web].[default-host].[/jboss-servlet-filterlistener]] (http-/127.0.0.1:8080-1) VowelRemoverFilter done filtering request
         INFO  [org.apache.catalina.core.ContainerBase.[jboss.web].[default-host].[/jboss-servlet-filterlistener]] (http-/127.0.0.1:8080-1) ParameterDumpingRequestListener: request has been destroyed

+    The following messages appear in the log when you type "This is only a test!" in the input field and click `Send`.

         INFO  [org.apache.catalina.core.ContainerBase.[jboss.web].[default-host].[/jboss-servlet-filterlistener]] (http-/127.0.0.1:8080-1) ParameterDumpingRequestListener: request has been initialized.
 It has 1 parameters:
         INFO  [org.apache.catalina.core.ContainerBase.[jboss.web].[default-host].[/jboss-servlet-filterlistener]] (http-/127.0.0.1:8080-1)   userInput=This is only a test!
         INFO  [org.apache.catalina.core.ContainerBase.[jboss.web].[default-host].[/jboss-servlet-filterlistener]] (http-/127.0.0.1:8080-1) VowelRemoverFilter invoking filter chain...